-The minor is designed for students interested in the societies, cultures, history, and politics of the Islamic world.
+This minor is designed for students interested in the societies, cultures, history, and politics of the Islamic world.
 It offers students the opportunity to study the many societies that have significant Muslim populations.
-These societies are not just in the Middle East; they stretch from North Africa to Southeast Asia and beyond, including Europe as well as North America.
+These societies are not just in the Middle East.
+They stretch from North Africa to Southeast Asia and beyond, including Europe as well as North America.
 To fulfill the requirements for the minor, students take a wide variety of courses from a range of departments.
 These courses provide students with a broad and well-rounded understanding of Islam.

 The minor will enhance students' opportunities for future study and employment, especially in the Washington, D.C. area.

-Amireh, Bakhash, Butler, Dakake (director), DeCaroli, Haddad, Hamdani, Katz, Lukacs, Mandaville, McGlinchey, Paden, Salawdeh
+Amireh, Bakhash, Dakake (director), DeCaroli, Haddad, Hamdani, Katz, Lukacs, Mandaville, McGlinchey, Paden, Salawdeh

 Eight credits of coursework must be unique to the minor and students must complete all coursework with a minimum GPA of 2.00.
 For policies governing all minors, see AP.5.3.4 Minors.

 Students should be aware of the specific policies associated with this program, located on the Admissions & Policies tab.

 |HIST 281||Survey of Middle Eastern Civilization (Mason Core)||3|

 |Select one course in a foreign language of any country with a significant Muslim population 1||3|